Introduction

 This HC ruling brings significant clarity to handling the CD resolutions entangled in PMLA-related challenges.
 Affirming the NCLT’s authority, the judgment highlights the integral role of s.
 32A of the IBC, ensuring that insolvency resolutions proceed efficiently without being derailed by external legal disputes.
 The decision advocates for a holistic resolution approach while upholding the IBC’s objectives and fostering a synergistic interpretation with the PMLA to protect stakeholder interests.

-The HC’s balanced perspective reconciles the need to address economic crimes with the imperative of facilitating corporate recoveries, crucial for sustaining economic vitality.
+The HC’s balanced perspective reconciles the need to address economic crimes with the imperative of facilitating corporate recoveries, which is crucial for sustaining economic vitality.
 Establishing a precedent, this ruling guides professionals through the nuanced interplay of insolvency proceedings and criminal law, highlighting the judiciary’s role in maintaining the integrity of both domains for justice and economic resurgence.

 End Notes